arithmometer/pygsvd/README.md

 A Python wrapper to the LAPACK generalized singular value decomposition.

-This code is based heavily on the code by
+This code is based heavily on the original wrapper code by

 (C) 2017 Benjamin Naecker bnaecker@fastmail.com

-but the focus is generating correct results for all cases of nonsquare A and B matrices.
-It cannot currently compute the GSVD when rank deficiency issues, such as a zero row in a square A or B, or a column duplicated in both A and B, are present.
-It gives a warning if the rank of A or B is not its minimum dimension.
-It also warns if the combined matrix (A.T, B.T).T does not have full column rank.
-It maintains the sort order of the singular values of the original code by Benjamin Neacker, opposite to the convention in Matlab, and adds an option to return the inverse transpose of X instead of X as defined below.
+But this code generates correct results for *all* tested cases of nonsquare A and B matrices, including cases where arrays contain zero rows or columns.
+More tests will be added soon.
+It maintains the sort order of the singular values of the original code by Benjamin Neacker, opposite to the convention in Matlab, and also adds an option to return the inverse transpose of X instead of X as defined below.

 ## Overview